CTRL+P to print this page or click here to download a PDF version.

 SECTION III – MEMBERSHIP

-Membership in a Total Company 20 group is accorded to an active general manager, officer, or principle of a business.
-In a Departmental 20 group, membership may be granted to the department manager by consent of the 20 group.
-SBM reserves the right to approve or revoke memberships.
+Membership in most 20 groups is accorded to an active general manager, officer, or principal of a business.
+In groups with a special focus, the business may be represented by others such as future leaders or department managers by consent of the 20 group.

-- Be represented by an active general manager, operating officer, or principle of a financially sound and reputable business.
-In the case of departmental groups, the department manager may be the representative.
+- Be a financially sound and reputable business represented by an active general manager, operating officer, or principal.
+In the case of groups with a special focus, future leaders, department managers, or other identified people may be the representative.

-- Maintain current membership in their national, regional or state business association where required (currently marine, motorcoach, and RV).
+- Maintain current membership in their national, regional or state business association where required (currently marine, motorcoach, and RV industries).

 - Be willing to remain in their original 20 group for a minimum of two (2) meetings before requesting transfer to another 20 group.
 Any member may request reassignment to another 20 group; SBM will evaluate other 20 group options available for the member to consider.